fverloy/fverloy.github.io/_posts/2019-10-22-Microsoft-Surface-Laptop-3.markdown

 **Screen**

 First of all the 3:2 aspect ratio seems so much more conducive to productivity work than a widescreen laptop, I don't really use my laptop to watch full screen videos (YouTube tutorials in default view yes, Netflix not so much) and I opted for the 13.5 inch over the 15 inch mainly for portability.
-You can definitly watch full screen content on this device you'll just get some large black bars on the screen reminding you to stop slacking and get back to work.
+You can definitely watch full screen content on this device you'll just get some large black bars on the screen reminding you to stop slacking and get back to work.
 The screen is beautiful overall, brightness is great, pretty glossy though so lots of reflections.

 **Audio**

 There are no openings (grills) on the surface of the laptop to allow sound out, instead the sound emanates from the keyboard itself through what Microsoft has dubbed “omni sonic speakers”.
-They get more than loud enough and sound pretty decent for laptop speakers, definitely one of the better speakers I've come accross in a laptop.
+They get more than loud enough and sound pretty decent for laptop speakers, definitely one of the better speakers I've come across in a laptop.

 **Performance**